 Founded by filmmaker Jim Granato, Autonomy16 Productions is a San Francisco based film & video operative committed to sharing life's experiences by visualizing the stories that come from it.

 Jim Granato has directed and produced several films and music videos since 1996.
 He collaborated with San Francisco's punk rock artists The Bobbyteens for their 1999 music video, "Hot City Boy", also editing and co-producing their videotape compilation, "Rock n Roll Show".
 The 2002 Downstream International Film Festival awarded him the Best Music Video award for "Carbon Copies" by underground indie-rock darlings Brando.
-Many of his short films, most recently "So Long, Kodachrome" (2010) and "Vivid Dreams" (2008), have screened internationally.
+His most recent shorts, "A Day With My Boy: Slug War" (2014), premiered on the PBS Online Film Festival, and "Angels" (2013), screened at the San Francisco International Film Festival and was nominated for a Golden Gate Award.
+Some of his other short films including "So Long, Kodachrome" (2010), "Vivid Dreams" (2008), and "Designated Routes in Nature and Time" (2008) have screened internationally.
 Granato is also one of the co-founders of the San Francisco Super 8 Ex Corps, a group of rotating artists who participate in shooting short super 8 films based on the surrealist game exquisite corpse.

 Jim Granato has been involved with several independent feature film productions such as past festival favorites "Stuck" (2003), "Mango Kiss" (2004), and "Revolution Summer" (2007).
 In addition, he's worked on award-winning documentary features including Taggart Siegel's "The Real Dirt on Farmer John" (2005), Michael Jacobs' "Audience of One" (2007) and Dori Berinstein's "Some Assembly Required" (2008).